Single Tooth Dental Implants in NYC

 Replacing A Single Back Tooth

 Replacing a single back tooth happens more often than that of a front tooth.
 Molars and pre-molars are usually the first teeth to succumb to decay and gum disease.
-Research shows that most of chewing is done with the first molar, So, the replacement of a first molar is a high priority to maintain full function.
+Research shows that most of our chewing is done with the first molar, So, the replacement of a first molar is a high priority to maintain full function.
 For a second molar that possibly needs to be replaced, it is good to have a discussion with us to see if it is a procedure that is really necessary for you.

 The Making You Smile Difference